-- familiar with your contract and can answer general questions
+Your Shop Steward is familiar with your contract and can answer general questions.

-- assist new employees in joining the union and are knowledgeable about the benefits of being a member
+Your Shop Steward can assist new employees in joining the union and are knowledgeable about the benefits of being a member.

-- familiar with the grievance procedure and can direct you through the proper steps
+Shop Stewards are familiar with the grievance procedure and can direct you through the proper steps.

-- available to help you identify violations of the contract and can assist you in referencing sections of the contract
+Shop Stewards are available to help you identify violations of the contract and can assist you in referencing sections of the contract.

-- act as a liaison between employees and the union
+Shop Stewards can act as a liaison between employees and the union.

-- understand problems and challenges facing your department/company and relay information to the union
+Your Shop Steward understands problems and challenges facing your department/company and relay information to the union.

-- attend union meetings and are kept current of union-wide updates and labor issues
+Shop Stewards attend union meetings and are kept current of union-wide updates and labor issues.